Recycled Water Hauling Program

 The Recycled Water Hauling Program conserves potable water by delivering surplus recycled water for outdoor irrigation and construction purposes through a water truck hauling program.
 Recycled water is wastewater that has been highly treated allowing it to be used again as a drought-friendly resource.

 What can recycled water be used for?

-Recycled water delivered through the Recycled Water Hauling Program can be only be used for landscape irrigation, the irrigation of orchards, dust control and soil compaction purposes.
+Recycled water delivered through the Recycled Water Hauling Program can only be used for landscape irrigation, the irrigation of orchards, dust control and soil compaction purposes.
 The recycled water truck is equipped with a hose for direct application or connection to an irrigation system that has been properly converted to receive recycled water.
 Recycled water cannot be delivered to a storage tank.

 Who is eligible to receive hauled recycled water?

 The Recycled Water Hauling Program is currently available within the boundaries of the Goleta Water District (Zone 1), as well Montecito Water District (Zone 3).
-The District’s permit also allows it to serve customers within the City of Santa Barbara, Carpinteria Valley Water District, La Cumbre Mutual Water Company, and El Capitan Mutual Water Company should those agency request to participate in the program.
+The District’s permit also allows it to serve customers within the City of Santa Barbara, Carpinteria Valley Water District, La Cumbre Mutual Water Company, and El Capitan Mutual Water Company should those agencies request to participate in the program.
 Customers must undergo a pre-inspection site visit to determine if the site meets standards for receiving recycled water deliveries.

 Cost of Recycled Water

 The total costs include a flat rate delivery charge based upon delineated delivery zones, a commodity charge based on the volume of recycled water, and an hourly charge necessary to cover the labor to apply the amount of recycled water requested.
 A summary of charges is provided below: